tuokri/UnrealScript-FCrypto/README.md

 Initial testing suggests `const out` does provide a minor speedup when testing with large number of benchmark iterations.
 The plain copy version is faster when doing very few iterations.

+When the amount of data is large e.g., a struct containing arrays, the `const out` version clearly beats the copy version.